torgbuiedunyenyo/infinite-book/world_document.md

 Jay is a young man living in Oakland in 2025.
 He works at a shop (a liquor store or convenience store) that serves both local customers and future tourists.
 He sells clef, among other things.
 His economic existence depends on future money.

-Jay is not formally educated in temporal mechanics, but he has the street smarts of someone who's grown up in an era saturated with future influence.
+Jay is not formally educated in temporal mechanics, but he has the practical knowledge of someone who's grown up in an era saturated with future influence.
 He's used to wealthy strangers appearing and disappearing, used to products and trends that don't quite make sense, used to navigating a world that doesn't fully belong to his own time.

 He is temporally illiterate in the formal sense—he can't read temporal maps, doesn't know how to calibrate a PRMTT.
-But he has instincts.
+But he's observant.
 He notices things.
 He's survived by paying attention to what doesn't add up.

 When Tan enters his shop and struggles with payment, he recognizes her as a future person immediately—not from any single detail, but from the aggregate of small wrong notes.
 Her confusion with the phone.
 Her clothes that are slightly off.
 Her assumption that things should work differently.
 He gives her the clef for free partly out of kindness, partly out of curiosity, partly because he's drawn to her in a way he doesn't fully understand.